AveryData/AveryData.github.io/_learning/dataviz.md

 Data visualization aids humans to make decisions or explorations.

+> "Visualization gives you answers to questions you didn't know you have" -- Ben Schneiderman

 More formally it is the use of computer-supported, interactive visual objects of data aimed to increase cognition.

 $7 \pm 2$ is the number of items an average human holds in working memory. -- George Miller, 1956.